lxqt/lxqt-about/README.md

 # lxqt-about

-The standalone LXQt "About" dialog
+The standalone LXQt “About” dialog

 Main project can be found here: